 The Babadook is the most moving and memorable fright flick of the year

-ORIGINALLY POSTED ON STRAIGHT.COM, DEC.
+ORIGINALLY PUBLISHED ON DEC.
 3, 2014 By Steve Newton Is The Babadook a slow-burning, Repulsion-style psychodrama depicting a lonely woman’s paranoid descent into madness?
 Or is it more of a flat-out horror show that introduces a freaky new being—the titular pitch-black, long-taloned, top-hat-wearing demon thingie—to the fearscape?
 Who cares?
-Fact is, it’s the most moving and memorable … Continue reading The Babadook is the most moving and memorable fright flick of the year
+Fact is, it’s the most moving and memorable fright … Continue reading The Babadook is the most moving and memorable fright flick of the year